UB's Performing Arts Series

 Hippodrome Foundation workshop with national tour actor from Something Rotten company with Professional Development course students as part of the Performance Studies Specialization

 Integration of visual arts and music in The Red Door is Open program with pianist Robert Hitz and faculty member and musician/painter Jeffrey Hoover.

 A staged reading of play, But I Said No, as part of Title IX Awareness programming.

 In its eleven years of service, Spotlight UB has offered over 200 events with over 23,000 attendees.
 Not only can art allow artistic personal expression, but art can help audience process this complicated reality.
 The arts, combined with education and social context, promote empathy, compassion, and critical thinking.
-Sadly, after the final Emerging Voices Project, Spotlight UB is ending due to budget restrictions.
+Sadly, after the final Emerging Voices Project in May 2018, Spotlight UB is ending due to budget restrictions.

 University of Baltimore student David Chiodaroli wrote an article for the UB Post concerning the diminished Spotlight UB budget.
 The UB Post is migrating to more online journalism.
 Please support college journalists https://ubpost.org/2017/10/07/the-birth-death-and-rebirth-of-spotlight-ub/